-To avoid churning through a lot of single-use plastic, buy a 5-litre jerry can of hand sanitiser and then decant it into a small container whenever you travel.
+To avoid churning through a lot of single-use plastic, buy a 2-litre pump bottle of hand sanitiser and then decant it into a small container whenever you travel.
 This works out much cheaper in the long-run too.

 26. Small day backpack

 When working remotely in a new destination, it’s amazing to have the freedom to intermingle your work time with some exploration.
 It’s one of the many benefits of taking a workation.
 We love to get up early, finish up work after lunch, then head out for an afternoon hike or some city sightseeing.

 Bring a day backpack that can pack down small into your main luggage, and you can unfurl it whenever you want to get out and explore.
 We swear by Zomake’s lightweight packable backpacks.
 They’re really cheap, and ours have lasted for three years and counting, having been with us on numerous trips.
 They fold and zip down into a compact pouch that can fit into your pocket or a tiny luggage compartment.

 27. Cable lock